rhagarty/increase-retail-revenues-leveraging-hybrid-cloud-on-mainframes/README.md

    * The right panel contains sample code in various programming languages.
 You can test each API operation using your favorite language.

 10. This API has one operation **GET /customerHistory"**.
 Let's look at it closely.
     * Click **GET /customerHistory"**.
     This operation retrieves purchase history for a customer.
 The required parameters and their formats are described: **customer_number** and **request_date**.

 11. Next, go to the right panel and test this operation.
     * Click a programming language to work with.
     Code example in the selected programming language is displayed.
 You can copy it and use it in your own application.
 An example output of a successful response is also included.
      * Scroll down to **Try this operation** section.
 Fill in the following:
        **Client ID**: ID of the application.
 (Should be defaulted to the one you just created).
        **Client secret**: The secret key for ths application.
 (Secret key generated when app was created).
        **customer_number**: 1000100 (valid customers are 1000100-1000???.)
        **request_date**: 2013-09-01 (Purchase history since this date.)
        **shorten**: 2 (Number of records to retrieve)
      * Click **Call operation**.

     You should see the output returned at the bottom of the page.

+Congrtulations!
+You have successfully tested the API that will be used in part 2 of this journey.

 # Scenario two: Deploy Virtual Shopping List application